apache/parquet-format/proposals/README.md

 *Transition:* Once you feel you received enough feedback or need to start the POC to have better answers to questions you get, you can move to the next step.
 Anybody is free to start POCs anytime.
 We just recommend getting feedback before you spend a significant amount of your time.

 ### Draft/POC
-Once you feel the discussion has stabilized and you are ready to start a POC, open a PR to add a new Markdown file in the proposals folder and give more visibility to the work in progress.
+Once you feel the discussion has stabilized and you are ready to start a POC, open a PR to add the proposal to the table in the [Active Proposals](#active-proposals) section bellow.
+Link all relevant discussion documents in the body of the corresponding github issue.
+If using google docs, make sure docs are owned by an account that will maintain them publicly (preffer personal account over a work account).
+Alternativaly you can create a new Markdown file in the proposals folder and give more visibility to the work in progress (see [the example](1_BASE64_ENCODING.md) ).
 The proposal document can evolve along the course of the POC.
 In particular to add more links to findings and performance evaluations.
 Collaboration is encouraged.
 More validation on the POC increases the chances of success.

 Example: [https://github.com/apache/parquet-format/pull/221]